BU-IE-360/spring24-ErSez/index.md

 ## Welcome to my GitHub Page
+Hello!
 It is Erce Sezgün.
 I am currently an undergraduate in Bogazici University's Industrial Engineering department.
 Here are some works that I have made in one of the courses that I take.
+You can reach out to my journal from the link below:
 [link to my journal](https://bu-ie-360.github.io/spring24-ErSez/):
 Here is my first homework:
 [homework1](HW1/IE360_Assignment1.html)